 As example, it’s certainly possible to add airbags, ABS and modern seat belts to a classic VW beetle, convert it to an electric vehicle, making it an open car with roll-over bars or adding all sorts of thinkable and crazy IoT gadgets, maybe even autonomous driving.

-You cannot easily add a large twelve cylinder engine or 40 bus seats with ordinary tuning and improvement activities.
+You cannot easily add a tank engine (as large as the size of beetle) or add 40 bus seats with ordinary tuning and improvement activities.
 You would also need to rethink its base architecture for such changes as a VW beetle is simply lacking adequate structural support.
 Changing the architectural structure is a completely different effort requiring a different breed of specialists.
-It would not be smart do start with a VW beetle and convert it later into a school bus.
+It would not be smart do start with a VW beetle and convert it later into a tank or a school bus.
 Better to start with a bus blueprint in the first place and add then the looks of a beetle.

 Does your DevSecOps only cover security patching?

 The release date acts like a watershed with everything coming afterwards as being on the right hand side.
-This is the area of operations and maintenance.
+This is the area of operations and maintenance with minor updates.
 Clearly, DevOps covers both aspects.
 It’s also great for DevSecOps for efficiently implementing security requirements during development or for addressing security defects later after the release with security patches.

-However, what to do in case of Waterfall development projects?
+Nevertheless, what to do in case of other development methods?
+What about Waterfall projects?
 The point is that a Waterfall development project ends with the release.
 What kind of process would care about continuous improvement needs after the end of the development project?
 You might need to address security issues and deliver updates and patches for many years to come.